Last Updated: August 3, 2022

 We need to know how many enemies we have to work with.
 Grab Xanathar’s Guide to Everything, and look at the Encounter Building section’s tables for multiple monsters.
 We’re going to add up how many monsters we want to use from each of our three categories.
 I’m going to refer to the numbers matched to a single player as their “budget” as a short-hand.

 For Fodder Enemies, use one player’s budget for two encounters (three if you want three encounters worth of stuff) for enemies from your roster selected in step 1.1.
 If you have 5 or more players, instead use two players’ budgets.
-If you have an unusually large number of player characters, use one player out of every four, rounded up.
-But if you’re running Doom-Style Combat for a huge group, expect this to take a long time.
+If you have an unusually large number of player characters, use one player out of every four, rounded up (2 for parties of 5 to 8, 3 for parties of 9 to 12, etc.).
+But if you’re running Doom-Style Combat for a huge group, expect this to take a miserably long time.

 For Standard Enemies and Elite Enemies, use the remaining players’ budgets for two encounters (three if you want three encounters worth of stuff).
 Most of the players’ budgets should be used for Standard Enemies, but if you’re planning to use Elite Enemies in your encounter, try to match those with the players’ budgets to keep the math simple for yourself.

-For example: Our party of 11 players has four members.
+For example: Our party of 11th-level players has four members.
 We spent one player’s budget on Fodder Enemies, so we have three players’ budgets to spend.
-If we stick to CR 4 enemies, that gives us 6 to work with (1:1 ratio, three players, two encounters).
+If we stick to CR 4 Standard Enemies, that gives us 6 to work with (1:1 ratio, three players, two encounters worth of stuff in our DOOM-Style Combat).
 If we decided that we want some Elite Enemies, we can drop 2 Standard Enemies to add 1 Elite Enemy (2:1 ratio).

 Those numbers really show how the individual monsters of high enough CR to challenge the party members aren’t numerous enough that this gets scary.
 There are at most four times as many Fodder Enemies as Standard Enemies, and the intent is that the party can cut through the fodder with ease.